This was a hard page for me to write. You see, one of the first rules of being “social” that I teach my kids is to ask a lot of questions.

 There are a lot of great men out there.
 None of them are perfect, but many are really awesome.
 It’s true that there really is no such thing as a Darcy, Wentworth, or Bates.
 Peeta doesn’t exist in the real world.

 Your man can be romantic and thoughtful and a great helper.
 I think Cameron is all of those things.
-But he’s also going to have moments of selfishness, pride, and laziness.
+But he also has moments of selfishness, pride, and laziness.
 (Those qualities don’t sell books quite as well.)
-And, what’s worse, I will also have moments of selfishness, pride, and laziness.
+And, what’s worse, I also have moments of selfishness, pride, and laziness.
 Two selfish people interacting sometimes.
 Two lazy people.
 Two prideful people.
 It can create some sparks, that’s for sure.

 Still, we’ve made a commitment to work things out every stinkin’ time until we both croak.
 (Which, we’ve decided, is going to be right after sex on our 75th wedding anniversary – not much of a present for the offspring that finds us…but heck, we’ll be dead.
 She can use her inheritance for counseling.)